Via Appia Tours in Rome

 Villa di Massenzio| ©Rodrigo.Argenton

-The ruins of the Villa di Massenzio on the Appian Way in Rome are composed of three main buildings: the circus, the palace and the mausoleum.
-It is a very interesting architectural complex worth visiting.
+The ruins of the Villa di Massenzio on Rome's Appian Way consist of three main buildings: the circus, the palace, and the mausoleum.
+It is a very interesting architectural complex that is well worth a visit.

 The dynastic mausoleum is also known as the tomb of Romulus, because it is believed that he was buried there.
-Whether the story about Romulus' burial here is true or not, it is a magnificent monument and together with the other two buildings it forms a harmonious complex of sober and timeless beauty.
+Whether or not the story about Romulus' burial in this place is true, it is a magnificent monument and, together with the other two buildings, forms a harmonious complex of sober and timeless beauty.

-The Mausoleum of Cecilia Metella on Rome's Appian Way
+The Mausoleum of Cecilia Metella on the Appian Way in Rome

 Mausoleum of Cecilia Metella| ©Livioandronico2013